peterrobie/GPS-Nav/README.md

 <p>There are a few things that need to be cleaned up further.
 For example the
 file uploads need work as does the UI.
 </p>

+<p>Notes: Make sure to set the imgUploads directory to writable: chmod 777 imgUpload</p>